akruszewski/gibl/manuscript/chapter2.md

 ![An example of a list](images/list.png)

-The motivation for using a list is that it will allow us, for exeample, to link several blocks together to make a blockchain.
+The motivation for using a list is that it will allow us, for example, to link several blocks together to make a blockchain.

-Finally, we notice how in Lisp, depending only on a few primitive notions (function calls, pairs, `quote`) we can build abstraction in an interesting way.
+Finally, we notice how in Lisp, depending only on a few primitive notions (function calls, pairs, `quote`) we can interestingly build abstraction.

 ### 2.4.4.
 Adding definitions